 The conversion tool supplied with 010 Editor can be used to convert bytes from one character set to another and can also transform linefeeds from one type to another.
 Select 'Tools > Convert' or press Ctrl+T to open the Convert Dialog.
 The list of available character sets can be controlled with the Character Set Options dialog.

 To not apply any special conversions to the linefeeds of a text file, leave the Target Linefeeds list set to '(No Change)'.
 Selecting a linefeed type from the Target Linefeeds list will transform all linefeeds found in the file to the indicated type.
 The Convert dialog can be used to modify only the linefeeds by leaving the source and the target character set the same.
-See Working with File Interfaces for more information on character sets and linefeeds.
+See Using Edit As for more information on character sets and linefeeds.

 Some text files contain a sequence of bytes at the beginning of the file to indicate which character set is used in the file and this is called a Byte-Order Mark or BOM.
 Byte-Order Marks are only currently used for Unicode or UTF-8 files.
 When the Convert dialog is opened for a Unicode or UTF-8 text file that contains a BOM, the Include Byte Order Mark (BOM) toggle will be set and the text '(currently exists)' will be included after the toggle.
 When converting a Unicode or UTF-8 file that does not contain a BOM, the Include Byte Order Mark (BOM) will be unchecked and the text '(not present)' will be shown.
 When the Target Character Set is Unicode or UTF-8, set the Include Byte Order Mark (BOM) toggle to add a BOM to the file or uncheck the toggle to remove the BOM.
 The toggle will be disabled when the Target Character Set is not Unicode or UTF-8.
 See Byte-Order Marks for more information on using BOMs with the editor.